 The CC field is often used inappropriately.
 Many users will CC a recipient’s manager as a form of informal escalation.
 There is no such thing as informal escalation.
 A formal escalation requires that a message be sent directly to the appropriate person.
 Copying in an employee’s line manager in CC can be construed as bullying.

 When to Use the BCC Field?

 The BCC (Blind Carbon Copy) field is different again.
 BCC means that recipients in the To and CC fields will be unable to see users addressed in this way.
 This can be useful when you want your manager to be aware of something that you are dealing with, but don’t want them to take action.

 The blind carbon copy field is also useful when you are sending a communication to a list of individuals who need the same information but shouldn’t be able to see the email addresses of every other person receiving the message.

 This field may also be used in sensitive situations where you do not want the recipient to know you have added others to the email.
 For example, adding your boss to BCC when dealing with a complaint.
 This allows them to see what action has been taken without the customer being aware.

 Other Points to Consider

 Remember that appropriate use of these fields is not restricted to the first time a message is sent.
 Every time you reply to or forward an email consider the use of these three fields.
-Clicking the ‘Reply All’ button can be extremely unhelpful if the message wasn’t correctly addressed in the first place and you are just perpetuating the cycle.
+Clicking the ‘Reply All’ button can be extremely unhelpful if the message wasn’t correctly addressed in the first place and you are just repeating the cycle.